tariqnaseem333/Java-Language-Learning/README.md

 (c) **Problem**: Binary to Decimal

 ### Day-11: Learning
 1.)
-Functions with Return Type\
-2.)
-Functions with void Return Type

-### Day-12: Learning
-1.)
-Build Better Problem Solving Approach to following Problems:-\
+Build Better Problem Solving Approach to following Problem:-\
 (a) **Problem**: Sum of Even and Odd Digits of a number N\
+2.) **Problem**: Triangular Pattern of number and * with base on left hand side